Helena

 Friedrich Olbricht.
 She has published in the leading academic

-journal on Ancient Sparta: “Sparta: Journal of ancient
+journal on ancient Sparta: “Sparta: Journal of Ancient

 Spartan and

 Greek History.”
-She has published four non-fiction
+She has published four nonfiction

 works on modern

-received by reviewers.
+in archaic Sparta.
 Three of her novels have received

 literary